bitfinity-network/tech-docs-bitfinity-evm/docs/evm/opcodes.md

 This opcode returns the EVM address of the EVMC Engine.

-For example, for the EVMC Engine deployment on the `aurora` account, `COINBASE` returns _0x4444588443C3a91288c5002483449Aba1054192b_.
+For example, for the EVMC Engine deployment on the `bitfinity` account, `COINBASE` returns _0x4444588443C3a91288c5002483449Aba1054192b_.

 ### `DIFFICULTY` {#difficulty}